Canon 500D vs Nikon D200

 Review summary: Canon 500D vs Nikon D200

 So what is the bottom line?
 Is there a clear favorite between the Canon 500D and the Nikon D200?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 500D: